How to Fix “The Default Gateway is Not Available” Error?

 Network Settings

-4. Click the More network adapter options option.
+4. Click More network adapter options.

 Advanced Network Settings

-6. Double click on the Internet Protocol Version 4 (TCP/IPv4) option.
+6. Double-click Internet Protocol Version 4 (TCP/IPv4).

 Ethernet Properties